wxs/cherylhsu.ca/content/pages/pointy-poetics-a-house-of-emergent-terms.md

 ## **The Calling and Making of the Soul**

-***Other fingers that point in a similar direction:*** **Fugitive Souls, Soul-making, Compass of trembling, Strange Attractor**
+***Other fingers that point in a similar direction:*** \
+**Fugitive Souls, Soul-making, Compass of trembling, Strange Attractor**

-What is a soul?
+What is a *soul* and what does the word evoke??
 When I look up the etymology, it is described as “a substantial entity believed to be that in each person which lives, feels, thinks and wills".
-It may also derive from the Proto-Germanic word saiwaz, which means "coming from or belonging to the sea” or "from the lake" as a dwelling-place of souls.
+It may also derive from the Proto-Germanic word *saiwaz*, which means **"coming from or belonging to the sea”** or "from the lake" as a dwelling-place of souls.

 The dwelling place of souls “come from and belong to the sea” -- why does this awaken in me a primordial impulse for return?

-I was raised in a Catholic tradition, where I thought of the “soul” as something to be saved.
+I was raised in a Catholic tradition, where I was told the “soul” is something to be saved.
 The soul endures after death, is liberated from the mortal coil of the flesh to transcend to heaven or descend to hell.
 When I replaced religious faith for secular faith as I got older, the soul became the “mind”, and a symbol for Cartesian mind-body dualism that split the material from the immaterial, the visible from the invisible, the sacred from the profane.
-The Fugitive Soul lives in the thick middle of these binaries.
+The [Fugitive Soul ](https://cherylhsu.ca/post/2021-02-11-the-lighting-of-fugitive-souls/)lives in the thick middle of these binaries.

 Here, this Self-Directed Masters is in service to reconnecting with and cultivating a soul’s calling -- a soul that is not separated from the flesh,  but entangled with the bodily senses, with the mind’s fluid perception.
 The calling is an attraction --  to be pulled towards and surrender to the unfolding of something that feels like an authentic or pure self (but the soul also dances across the boundary of selfhood into the deep sea from which it is sourced).
 Yet it is also a creative process: in following the soul, I simultaneously make the soul.

-An adjacent secular term might be Intuition, yet I use the word “soul” purposefully to elicit the sacred, insofar as a sacred relationship with a soul honours its irreducible Mystery.
+An adjacent secular term might be **Intuition**, yet I use the word “soul” purposefully to elicit the sacred, insofar as a sacred relationship with a soul honours its irreducible Mystery.
 When nurtured, my soul tells me when “something feels right” and is worthy of following.
 I’m learning to be present with, tune into and listen to it as an inner instrument, seeking to tremble and vibrate at a soul’s frequency that is the Strange Attractor of my becoming.

 I must also emphasize that the soul is not an individual, separated, or solo entity, but  it is called forth and made through relationships, in community and the collective.
 For me, my soul has revealed most acutely through [presencing with others.](https://cherylhsu.ca/post/2020-11-11-first-mover/)

 ***A Carrier bag of ideas that I draw upon to reference soul’s calling:***